Lithill/New-Egg-Champion-Website/readme.md

 4)
     1) Expected behaviour: Current page's menu link highlighted in yellow.
     2) Actual behaviour: Current page's menu link the same colour as the rest.
-    3) Solution: 'Active' class was being overridden by "menu s"'s in the css.
+    3) Solution: 'Active' class was being overridden by "menu s"'s in the CSS.
 Took text colour out of "menu a" and created a "not-active" class to use instead to apply to all other header links.

 5)
-    1) Expected behaviour: "It Takes" text on index page looks centered.
+    1) Expected behaviour: "It Takes" text on index page looks centred.
-    2) Actual behaviour: "It Takes" text on index page does not look centered.
+    2) Actual behaviour: "It Takes" text on index page does not look centred.
-    3) Solution: Edit image directly above it so that the image is centered.
+    3) Solution: Edit image directly above it so that the image is centred.
 White space was uneven.

 6)
     1) Expected behaviour: Video becomes full screen when mobile is rotated.